spierballenbassieman/RepData_PeerAssessment1/PA1_template.md

 # Are there differences in activity patterns between weekdays and weekends?

-### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.s

 ```r